 Policy Withdrawals: Cash value policies allow you to withdraw your money that you contributed tax free.
 The key here is that you can withdraw up to your basis in the policy, i.e. the money you contributed.
 If you withdraw money above your basis it will generally trigger a taxable event.

 Policy Loans: You can borrow money from the life insurance company using your cash surrender value as collateral.
 Borrowing money from the insurance company in the form of a policy loan allows for the policy owner to take advantage of buying opportunities, such as declines in the stock market or real estate market.
-If you are sitting on a large cash reserve in your policy, then gobbling up some investment properties or dividend yielding stocks might be an excellent decision.
+If you are sitting on a large cash reserve in your policy, then gobbling up some investment properties or dividend yielding stocks to create additional passive income might be an excellent decision.

 Loans do not need to be paid back unless you WANT to pay the loan back.